VlachosGroup/openmkm/docs/theory.md

 # <span style="color:blue">Background Theory</span>
 Microkinetic modeling connects the elementary reaction kinetics to thermodynamic quantities measurable at reactor scale such as temperature, pressure, species mass, etc.
-Here, theoretical underpinnings of microkinetic modeling such as rate constants, governing equations of the reactor models are presented.
+Here, theoretical underpinnings of microkinetic modeling such as the
+governing equations of the reactor models are presented.

 ## <span style="color:blue"> Reactor Models and Governing Equations</span>